 In this section, the managed parameters used by the SPP are listed.
 These parameters are defined in an abstract sense and are not intended to imply any particular implementation of a management system.

-Managed parameters used by the SPP are classified into two categories: protocol configuration parameters and data forwarding parameters.

 Protocol Configuration Parameters

 Table 5-1 lists the protocol configuration parameters.
 These parameters should be used by each SPP entity.